openai-php/client/README.md

 ### `list`

 Lists input items for a response with the given ID.
+All events and their payloads can be found in [OpenAI docs](https://platform.openai.com/docs/api-reference/responses/list).

 ```php
 $response = $client->responses()->list('resp_67ccd2bed1ec8190b14f964abc054267', [